paulwizviz/mengawas/README.md

 # Overview

-This is a **educational** project to demonstrates a blockchain-based technologies networked in a way to support a hypothethical wine-making supply chain.
+This is a **educational** project to demonstrates the use of blockchain-based technologies networked in a way to support wine-making supply chain.

+This project is presented from the perspective of a fictional company with a mission to help businesses form networks by leveraging on blockchain technologies.
+When you encounter the pronouns `we`, `our` and `us`, they refer to the fictional company.
+This fictional company is **not** a participants in the supply chain only in the role of technology provider.

+Also for the purpose of this project, fictional countries (`Atlantis`, `Wakanda` and more) and companies and personas to represent participants in the supply chain.

 ## Context